College Search

 Costs versus benefits of private colleges

-Attending a private college offer many benefits.
+Attending a private college offers many benefits.
 Liberal arts colleges are known for their close-knit communities, smaller class sizes, personalized attention, and instructors who are focused on teaching undergraduates rather than on conducting research.
 Although private universities are larger, they often boast top-ranked programs in specialized fields.
 In addition, private colleges frequently have well-known reputations and active alumni networks that can help you get a job after graduation.

 However, private colleges can be quite expensive.
 The average cost to attend a private college is about $26,000, and elite liberal arts colleges can run as much as $50,000 annually.